Derpy-Jacob-903/Smoke-Em-Out-Struggle-Mod/README.md

 ### Kade Engine*
 - [KadeDeveloper](https://twitter.com/KadeDeveloper) - Maintainer and lead programmer
 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)
-- //*Monika Full Week is built on Kade Engine, this repo is not
+- *Monika Full Week is built on Kade Engine, this repo is not